Appearance

 How to embed PDF viewer in HTML

-You could try embedding the PDF file in an 'object' tag.
+You can also embed the PDF file directly in the page using the <object> tag.
 Here is an example of how to do this:

-Example of adding a PDF file to the HTML by using the 'object' tag:
+Example of embedding a PDF with the HTML <object> tag:

 <!DOCTYPE html>